kengruven/blogmudgeon/README.md

 This is a blog I'm writing, because I'm not happy with any existing blog, and also as an excuse to play with Clojure.

+It's completely unusable as a blog, yet.
+This is a from-scratch project I'm doing in public, *not* a working software product I'm open-sourcing.

 Goals:
 - As simple as possible, internally and externally, for readers, writers, and maintainers
 - Runs on modern browsers (incl mobile) -- no particular backwards-compat goals